-Risk Description Likelihood Mitigation Impact of an epidemic/ pandemic on delivery of key Council services If an event deemed to be either an epidemic or pandemic were to affect the District, then the council may struggle deliver key and statutory services to it's residents 5/5 = Almost certain Weekly management Team meetings to assess the potential risks and ensure Business Continuity arrangements are robust.
-Work currently underway to ensure critical services continue, including collaboration with our contract and partners.
-Critical breach of ICT security If the council does not ensure that it's ICT security and associated plans and policies are up to date and robust then it places itself at increased risk of breaches including but not limited to ransomware and data exfiltration (which are becoming more common, with the public sector as with all other government systems and private companies).
-3/5 = Plausible Through a suite of protection measures such as web filtering and antivirus software, there is a good level of protection from viruses.
+Risk Description Likelihood Mitigation Waste consultation If the government is to pursue certain options within its current waste consultation, then the council's current service delivery of waste services will be required to change at a cost to the organisation as well as its waste partners within the district 5/5 = Almost Certain Continuing work with partners to calculate the potential impacts and outcomes.
+Lobbying government and responding to consultations regarding the financial impact of the proposal and the need for financial compensation through new burdens funding for the sector.
+Critical breach of ICT security If the council does not ensure that its ICT security and associated plans and policies are up to date and robust then it places itself at increased risk of breaches including but not limited to ransomware and data exfiltration (which are becoming more common, with the public sector as with all other government systems and private companies).
+4/5 = Likely Through a suite of protection measures such as web filtering and antivirus software, there is a good level of protection from viruses.
 Disaster recovery is also well maintained.
 Centrally managed antivirus software with daily updates to protect against virus and malware together with proactive reporting.
 On access scanning of all files processed giving real-time protection Daily full scans of all files held at rest on drives.
 Advisory updates from Government Cyber Security forum giving detailed information on any risks seen across the Government estate (central and local).
 Corporate firewall provides additional protection on all traffic entering or leaving Breckland Council network giving different AV engine scanning.
 External scanning of all emails entering the council network which uses 4 different AV engines to provide additional granular AV scanning.
 Digital off site backups we still utilise tapes which are taken off site and stored.
 These tapes are rotated on a weekly and monthly basis so there is a history of backups that can be used in the event of data recovery being required if the digital copies are corrupt.